-At Arenson Law Group, PC, our Cedar Rapids business attorneys are dedicated to helping bold business owners form new entities for their automotive dealerships.
+At Arenson Law Group, PC, our auto dealership attorneys are dedicated to helping bold business owners form new entities for their automotive dealerships.
 We strive to assist our clients in every step of the entity formation period to ensure that their best interests are always protected.
 Contact our office at (319) 363-8199 to learn more about how our attorneys can assist in the formation of an entity.

 Types of Business Entities

 There are many different types of business entities, each presenting unique benefits and drawbacks, that a new automotive dealer could consider utilizing.
 No two companies are exactly alike and the optimal entity will vary from business to business.
 Below is a generic breakdown of the possible types of business entities that can be formed.